Fallout (franchise): Fallout Online

 Fallout Online (previously known as Project V13) is a canceled project by Interplay and Masthead Studios to develop a Fallout-themed massively multiplayer online game.
 It entered production in 2008.
 In 2009, Bethesda filed a lawsuit against Interplay regarding Project V13, claiming that Interplay has violated their agreement as development had not yet begun on the project.
 On January 2, 2012, Bethesda and Interplay reached a settlement, the terms of which include the cancellation of Fallout Online and transfer of all rights in the franchise to Bethesda.
-Since then, Project V13 has been revived as a completely different project called Mayan Apocalypse, unrelated to Fallout.
+In December 2012, a newly reformed Black Isle Studios attempted to re-launch the project as a single-player RPG independent of the Fallout brand.
+An announcement posted to their website described Project V13 as a strategy RPG in which players would discover and rebuild a "colony" by recruiting NPCs to perform various job roles and embarking on adventures to gather resources.
+The announcement launched a crowdfunding campaign intended to fund a proof-of-concept prototype that would demonstrate most if not all of the game's systems to potential investors.
+Backers would be granted access to private forum discussions meant to solicit feedback on development decisions and eventually early access to a beta test of Project V13.
+The campaign raised over $6,000, but a prototype never materialized.
+Communication from Black Isle Studios about the project ceased in 2014.

 Gameplay

-SPECIAL
+S.P.E.C.I.A.L

-SPECIAL is a character creation and statistics system developed for use in the Fallout series.
-"SPECIAL" is an acronym, representing the seven attributes used to define characters': Strength, Perception, Endurance, Charisma, Intelligence, Agility and Luck.
-SPECIAL is heavily based on GURPS, which was originally intended to be the character system used in the game.
+"S.P.E.C.I.A.L" is a character creation and statistics system developed for use in the Fallout series.
+It is an acronym, representing the seven attributes used to define characters': Strength, Perception, Endurance, Charisma, Intelligence, Agility and Luck.
+S.P.E.C.I.A.L is heavily based on GURPS, which was originally intended to be the character system used in the game.

-The SPECIAL system involves the following sets of key features:
+The S.P.E.C.I.A.L system involves the following sets of key features: